ioChris/AHoJ/README.md

 3. **align both apo- and holo-proteins** to the query apo protein

-Note: ligands are confined to chemical components that are not part of the protein according to the PDB (however phosphorylated amino acids (and also water molecules) can also be considered and specified as ligands).
+Note: ligands are confined to chemical components that are not part of the protein according to the PDB (however modified amino acids (e.g. phosphorylated), and water molecules can also be specified and considered as ligands).
 Ligands are named and defined according to their (up to) 3-character code from PDB (i.e. ATP, HEM, ZN).

 ##  Methodology